Randomness and Differentiability: Introduction

 \vsp

 \n a real $z\in [0,1]$ is computably random $\RA$

 each nondecreasing computable function is differentiable at $z$.

 \vsps This is an effectivization of Lebesgue's theorem in terms of the concepts given above.
-Lebesgue's theorem is usually proved via Vitaly coverings.
+Lebesgue's theorem is usually proved via Vitali coverings.
 This method is non-constructive; a new approach is needed for the effective version.
+The proof is by contraposition.
+The main problem is to proceed from the non-existence of $f'(z)$, which is based on the behaviour of slopes at arbitrarily small intervals $I$ containing $z$, to the success of a betting strategy, which only has access to basic dyadic intervals (namely, intervals of the form $[i \tp{-n}, (i+1)\tp{-n})$ for $ n \in \NN, i < \tp n$).
+The solution is to bet with scaled and shifted basic dyadic intervals, and show that the scaling and shifting parameters taken from a finite set are sufficient to approximate $I$ from the outside and also from the inside by such intervals.

-\item[(b)] The corresponding result of Demuth \cite{Demuth:75} involving \ML{} randomness and computable functions of bounded variation will be re-obtained as a corollary, using an effective form of Jordan's theorem.
+\n {(b)} The corresponding result of Demuth~\cite{Demuth:75} involving \ML{} randomness and computable functions of bounded variation will be re-obtained as a corollary, using an effective form of Jordan's theorem.
+We note that Demuth's proof is somewhat obscure, which is partly due to the fact that it is uses constructive language and notation.
+The attribution to Demuth relies on an interpretation, rather than a straightforward reading, of~\cite{Demuth:75}.

-\item[(c)] For weak $2$-randomness, we take the largest class of computable functions that makes sense in this setting: the a.e.\ differentiable computable functions.
+\n {(c)} For weak $2$-randomness, we take the largest class of computable functions that makes sense in this setting: the almost everywhere differentiable computable functions.
 The implication $\RA$ is obtained by observing that the points of nondifferentiablity for any computable function is a $\SI 3$ set (i.e., an effective $G_{\delta \sigma}$ set).
-If the function is a.e.\ differentiable, this set is null, and hence cannot contain a weakly $2$-random. \ei
+If the function is a.e.\ differentiable, this set is null, and hence cannot contain a weakly $2$-random real.